kirbyjudd/belly-button-challenge/README.md

 Lastly I initialized the default dashboard with an 'init' function which displays the bar chart, bubble chart, and demographic info.
 When a new id is selected from the dropdown menu the 'optionChanged' function updates the new charts with the selection id samples information.

+I finally deployed my app to GitHub Pages at:

 ### File locations
-The app.js file is located in the "static" folder which is within the "Starter Code" folder.
+The app.js file is located in the "static" folder and index.html is in the main root folder.

-I finally deployed my app to GitHub Pages at: